 TORONTO, Feb.
-4, 2013 /CNW/ - Tonight, at a special event at the Four Season Centre for the Performing Arts, RBC announced the three winners of the 2013 RBC Black History Month competition:
+4, 2014 /CNW/ - Tonight, at a special event at the Toronto Board of Trade, RBC announced the three winners of the 2014 RBC Black History Month competition:

-More than 160 students entered their 700 word essays on how black Canadians have helped to define Canada's diverse heritage and identity through their achievements and contributions to the broader society.
+Students from across the GTA entered their essays on how black Canadians have helped to define Canada's diverse heritage and identity through their achievements and contributions to the broader society.

-Royal Bank of Canada (RY on TSX and NYSE) and its subsidiaries operate under the master brand name RBC.
-We are Canada's largest bank as measured by assets and market capitalization, and are among the largest banks in the world, based on market capitalization.
-We are one of North America's leading diversified financial services companies, and provide personal and commercial banking, wealth management services, insurance, corporate and investment banking and investor services on a global basis.
-We employ approximately 80,000 full- and part-time employees who serve more than 15 million personal, business, public sector and institutional clients through offices in Canada, the U.S. and 51 other countries.
+Royal Bank of Canada (RY on TSX and NYSE) is Canada's largest bank and one of the largest banks in the world, based on market capitalization.
+We are one of North America's leading diversified financial services companies, and provide personal and commercial banking, wealth management services, insurance, investor services and capital markets products and services on a global basis.
+We employ approximately 79,000 full- and part-time employees who serve more than 15 million personal, business, public sector and institutional clients through offices in Canada, the U.S. and 44 other countries.
 For more information, please visit rbc.com.

 SOURCE: RBC Royal Bank - Public Affairs & Community Relations

 For further information: